 A Brief History of St. Peter's Church

-St Peter’s was built in 674AD by Benedict Biscop, a pioneering monk who was given a grant of land by the Northumbrian King, Egfrith.
+St. Peter’s was built in 674AD by Benedict Biscop (Patron Saint of Sunderland), a pioneering monk who was given a grant of land by the Northumbrian King, Egfrith.
+There is a stained glass window in the church dedicated to Benedict Biscop.
 The area was part of the Anglo-Saxon Kingdom of Northumbria.
 Stonemasons and glassworkers from Gaul were brought to Northumbria to build the church as the craftsmen were skilled and these crafts were not yet well established in Anglo-Saxon England.
 Benedict built an important complex of church and monastic buildings in the Roman style, probably on the site of a settlement founded by Hilda of Whitby.
 It was one of two churches of the Benedictine double monastery of Monkwearmouth-Jarrow Abbey - the other church being St. Paul’s, at Jarrow.

-St Peter's was originally built as part of a monastery, but it is now a parish church.
-It is a Grade 1 listed building.
+St. Peter's was originally built as part of a monastery and had a famous library which contained many original documents and manuscripts.
+It is a Grade 1 listed building and now a parish church.
 Of the original building only the west wall and porch survive.
 The ground floor of the porch is barrel vaulted.
 Its outer arch at the west end of the porch is of an elaborate design and is decorated with stone reliefs.